 James joined AMD in 2022 as a design verification engineer.
 He’s one of a team developing wireless IP and digital front end sub-systems for AMD’s 4G and 5G communication chipsets.
 As a verification engineer he helps ensure their latest ASICs will work correctly once they are manufactured and deployed all over the world!

 Airam Perez Guillen – UKESF Scholar 2018

-After receiving this award Airam said his ambition is to keep learning, sharing and contributing his grain of salts to help protect the environment and the world through technology innovation.
+After receiving this award, Airam said his ambition is to keep learning, sharing and contributing to help protect the environment and the world through technology innovation.